Undergraduate Art Historians Receive Institutional and Departmental Awards

 Professor Krista Thompson's exhibition "En Mas': Carnival and Performance Art of the Caribbean" at the Contemporary Arts Center in New Orleans was featured on Artforum.com as a Critic's Pick.
 Curated with Claire Tancons, the exhibition features nine commissioned artists who draw on the social and aesthetic practices of Carnival in their public performance work to critique and transform definitions of performance art and postcolonial manifestations of Carnival.
 The article can be found here.

 The Department of Art History has moved to a new address while our building is being renovated.
 We are now located in downtown Evanston, at 1800 Sherman Ave, Suite 4400, Evanston, IL 60201.
 We hope you will visit us at our new space.

-Organized by Professor Feldman, this week-long series of events start a conversation about new historiographies of art, urban space, and public culture in the Middle East, North Africa, and Turkey, 1900-present
+Organized by Professor Feldman, this week-long series of events started a conversation about new historiographies of art, urban space, and public culture in the Middle East, North Africa, and Turkey, 1900-present.

 "Black Arts United States: Institutions and Interventions" Conference